Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Combining Neural Networks and Analytical Models

 \subsection{Training}

-For training, we use Adam optimizer~\citep{adam} with a learning rate of $1^{-4}$ and a batch-size of 32 for 75,000 steps.
+All our architectures are trained end-to-end, i.e.\ the loss is propagated through the prediction to the perception part of the networks.
 The loss $L$ penalizes the Euclidean distance between the predicted and the real object position in the input image (\textit{pos}), the Euclidean error of the predicted object translation (\textit{trans}), the error in the magnitude of translation (\textit{mag}) and in angular movement (\textit{rot}) in degree (instead of radian, to ensure that all components of the loss have the same order of magnitude).
 We use weight decay with $\lambda = 0.001$.

 Let $\mathbf{\hat{v}_o}$ and $\mathbf{\hat{o}}$ denote the predicted and $\mathbf{v_o}$, $\mathbf{o}$ the real object movement and position. $\mathbf{w}$ are the network weights and $\mathbf{\nu_{o}} = [v_{ox}, v_{oy}]$ denotes linear object velocity.